omgaXD/OmgaModMC/README.md

-Following the old bizzare tradition of Terraria of naming mods by own nicknames, this mod heavily relies on multiple dependencies, technically making it a small modpack.
+Following the old bizarre tradition of Terraria of naming mods by own nicknames, this mod heavily relies on multiple dependencies, technically making it a small modpack.
 # Technical info:
 This modpack is based on Create and TConstruct mechanics, but main content comes from the core mod.
 KubeJS is used to tie everything together.
 # Content: